intellltech/interview-QA/readme.md

 2.  ### What are some important features of Solidity?

 Solidity has some salient features, which include libraries, contracts, and inheritance support.
-With Solidity, users can also create custom data types which can be a crucial part of smart contract development.<br/><ui><li>Solidity is a statically-typed object-oriented language.</li><li>It is highly influenced by Python, C++, and JavaScript which runs on EVM.</li><li>It is designed for implementing smart contracts.</li><li>It can be used for implementing contracts for functionalities like Voting, Crowdfunding, Multi-signature wallets, etc.</li><li>Solidity is a primary language for blockchain platforms.</li></ui>
+With Solidity, users can also create custom data types which can be a crucial part of smart contract development.<ui><li>Solidity is a statically-typed object-oriented language.</li><li>It is highly influenced by Python, C++, and JavaScript which runs on EVM.</li><li>It is designed for implementing smart contracts.</li><li>It can be used for implementing contracts for functionalities like Voting, Crowdfunding, Multi-signature wallets, etc.</li><li>Solidity is a primary language for blockchain platforms.</li></ui>
     **[⬆ Back to Top](#questions)**

 3. ### What types of applications can be developed using Solidity?